Factbox: China's national oil companies outline early green energy plans

-SINGAPORE/BEIJING (Reuters) - China’s top state oil and gas producers - PetroChina, Sinopec Corp and CNOOC Ltd are working on the following green initiatives, according to company executives at earnings briefings and email replies to Reuters. [nL4N2FU15U]
+SINGAPORE/BEIJING (Reuters) - China’s top state oil and gas producers - PetroChina (0857.HK), Sinopec Corp (0386.HK) and CNOOC Ltd (0883.HK) are working on the following green initiatives, according to company executives at earnings briefings and email replies to Reuters.

 Asia’s largest oil and gas producer, Petrochina said last week it aims for near-zero greenhouse gas emissions by 2050, the first Asian national oil company to set that target.